BenLangjf/GreenScat/README.md

 S.add_transition( 0, 1, [1, -1j] )
 ```

 Next, we settup the optical enviroment of the atom.
 In this case it is a waveguide with a circular polarisation at the atom's location.
 (Note again, this is wheel-like circular polarisation).
 The interaction strength of the waveguide modes is determined largely by the group velocity (vg) that is assumed.
 We also include two loss modes, allowing the atom to loose light out of the waveguide.
-Two loss modes are included as this allows the loss to couple to all dipoles equally, which represents a simpler and more symmetric situation than would be possible with only one loss mode.
+Two loss modes are included as this allows the loss to couple to all dipoles equally, which represents a more symmetric situation than would be possible with only one loss mode.
 The interaction strengths of the loss modes are set to 0.2 arbitary units.

 ```
 vg = 0.1